Burn down charts don’t tell the full story

 Burn up chart

-The blue line shows the total amount of work in the project.
-Red line shows the work completed in the project.
-Both the curves converge, because there is no change in the scope.
-This is the ideal scenario, where the team has managed to finish the work in time.
+The Blue line shows the total amount of work in the project.
+Saffron line shows the work completed in the project.
+Both the curves converge, if there is no change in the scope, as shown in the diagram.

 As you can see now that the estimated work or Total work curve has an upward slope between 10th and 18th.
-All the change requests came during this period.
+This clearly shows that there was change in the scope of work and it was not because of heroic effort of the team.

 Burn down Vs Burn up chart